gritcoding/microbit/TU_NOV3_ICEBREAKER.md

 ### Play Rock, Paper Scissors

 * Girls pair up to play Rock, Paper, Scissors.
 Play 3 rounds, and who is the winner?
-* Ask them to think about how a computer would determine the winner or loser of a round; perhaps make a flow chart of the decisions
+* Ask them to think about how a computer would determine the winner or loser of a round; perhaps make a flow chart of the decisions.
-* Use microbits?
-Collect answers; play simple version of rock paper scissors
+* Use microbit to play [Rock Paper Scissors](https://makecode.microbit.org/projects/rock-paper-scissors).